wimpysworld/deb-get/CONTRIBUTING.md

 `APT_REPO_URL`, `PPA`, `PRETTY_NAME`, `WEBSITE`, `SUMMARY` and the call to `get_github_releases` must never be wrapped by the condition above.

-The environment variables available to the function are the following:
+The environment variables available to the package definition file are the following:
 * `CACHE_DIR`: The path to `deb-get` cache, `/var/cache/deb-get`.
 * `HOST_CPU`: The CPU architecture of the host system, as output by `uname -m`.
 Supported values are `aarch64`, `armv7l` and `x86_64`.
 * `HOST_ARCH`: The CPU architecture of the host system, as output by `dpkg --print-architecture`.